lweasel/piquant/docs/commands.rst

 ``piquant.py`` commands also share the following additional common command line options:

 * ``--log-level``: One of the strings "debug", "info", "warning", "error" or "critical" (default "info"), determining the maximum severity level at which log messages will be written to standard out.
 * ``--out-dir``: The parent directory into which directories in which reads will be simulated, or quantification performed, will be written (default "output").
+This directory must already exist.

+.. _prepare-read-dirs:

 Prepare read directories (``prepare_read_dirs``)
 ------------------------------------------------